Jabulani-N/holbertonschool-AirBnB_clone/README.md

 - Jabulani: is committed to doing it

-according to [this](https://stackoverflow.com/questions/16310989/python-how-to-unmock-reset-mock-during-testing) you can isolate your magicmocks via setUp having
+according to [this](https://stackoverflow.com/questions/16310989/python-how-to-unmock-reset-mock-during-testing), which get it's info from [this](https://docs.python.org/3/library/unittest.mock.html#patch) you can isolate your magicmocks via setUp:

 ```